 Transfer of ownership

-To carry out a transfer of ownership, the owner must have in hand:
+To carry out a transfer of ownership, make sure you have in hand

-- the name and address of the current owner, i.e. the individual who is transferring the firearm (seller or assignor);
+- the name, address, and telephone number of the current owner, i.e. the individual who is transferring the firearm (seller or assignor).

-- the name and address of the new owner, i.e. the individual to whom the firearm is being transferred (purchaser or acquirer);
+- the name, address, and telephone number of the new owner, i.e., the individual to whom the firearm is being transferred (purchaser or acquirer).

-- their telephone and fax numbers and email addresses, where applicable;
+- their fax number and email address, where applicable.

 - the FARN attributed to the current owner, i.e. the individual who is transferring his firearm (seller or assignor).